 • Proof of language proficiency, if required by the educational institution

-To apply for this visa, individuals must provide proof of their medical condition, such as a letter from a doctor or hospital, and evidence of adequate health insurance coverage.
+To apply for this visa, individuals must provide proof of their medical condition, such as a doctor or hospital letter, and evidence of adequate health insurance coverage.

 It’s important to note that the Schengen Medical Visa does not grant the holder the right to work or engage in any activities other than receiving medical treatment.

-The required documents for a Medical Schengen Visa to Portugal are:
+The required documents for a Medical Treatment Visa to Portugal are:

-• A valid passport or travel document with at least two blank pages
+• Your passport or valid travel document with at least two blank pages for your tourist visa issuance

 • A completed and signed visa application form